adambard/learnxinyminutes-docs/fr-fr/elixir-fr.html.markdown

 Recursion.sum_list([1,2,3], 0) #=> 6

-# Les modules Elixir supportent des attributs internes et
+# Les modules Elixir supportent des attributs internes,
-# peuvent aussi être personnel.
+# ceux-ci peuvent aussi être personnalisés.
 defmodule MyMod do
   @moduledoc """
   This is a built-in attribute on a example module.